CHRONIC NECK PAIN?

 While looking at a sharing site, where medical students post their class notes for everyone to see, I found this interesting comment in a long group of notes (Useful Notes on the Deep Cervical Fascia of Human Neck), which other than this sentence, completely stuck to anatomy.
 "Collection of inflammatory exudate beneath this fascia produces severe radiating pain."
-As is always the case, INFLAMMATION, whether systemic or local can be a huge problem, hypersensitizing nerves and potentially leading to TYPE III PAIN.
+As is always the case, INFLAMMATION, whether systemic or local can be a huge problem, hypersensitizing nerves and potentially leading to TYPE III PAIN and even CENTRAL SENSITIZATION.
 But this isn't the only problem related to the Cervical Fascia; not by a long shot!

 "The etiology of cervicogenic vertigo can be traced to pathophysiological changes in the inner ear, head or neck region.
 Despite the somewhat ominous-sounding name, “cervicogenic dizziness” is simply a variety of vertigo brought on by conditions related to the neck (or cervico-), and one of several “vestibular” apparatus disorders associated with the inner ear.
 Among the symptoms commonly associated with this form of vertigo are neck pain and/or stiffness, headache, distorted vision, nausea, ear congestion, sweating, and tinnitus—to varying degrees."
 One of the specific causes mentioned by the authors included, "Vascular compression of the vertebral arteries in the neck by the vertebrae and other structures (Sakaguchi and Kitagawa et al. 2003), especially, compression due to incongruity of the origin of the vertebral artery, an inconsistent course between the fascicles of either longus coli and bands of deep cervical fascia (Bogduk, 1986) have been shown to be associated with obstruction of blood flow while turning the neck.
 Spasm of the vertebral arteries can occur due to their close association with the sympathetic trunk (Bogduk, 1986)."